 Sustainability certification is more than a label slapped on a box as it rolls off the assembly line.
 If you want to be confident about the electronics you buy, it’s important to know that third party verification is included.

 Increasingly purchasers are demanding more transparency into the environmental and social impacts of the IT products they buy.
 They’re also uniquely positioned to affect positive change at a scale that can transform markets.
 That is why new US guidelines for sustainable purchasing of IT and other products will be discussed this week at theSustainable Purchasing Leadership Council (SPLC) annual summit, in Washington, DC May 24 – 26.

 Webinar on “Closing the sustainability gap in public procurement” cover the role of public purchasers in driving positive change and a Swedish case study

 As the leaders from 170 countries gathered in Paris to confirm their targets for reduction of greenhouse gas emissions, the chair of the Global Ecolabelling Network (GEN), Bjorn-Erik Lonn, says that over 50 countries and territories already have an existing tool which can help.

-A new report from Sweden, Sustainable public procurement - from rhetoric to practice, takes a closer look at sustainable purchasing in the public sector and examines some common myths associated with including sustainability factors in the process.
+A new report takes a closer look at sustainable public purchasing and examines common myths associated with including sustainability factors in the process.

-In the second of our 2016 Sustainable IT webinar series, we take a closer look at Sustainable IT Procurement practices, focusing on how to specify and verify that the products you buy are made under socially responsible conditions.
+In the second of our 2016 Sustainable IT webinar series, we take a closer look at Sustainable IT Procurement practices.

 Learning how to drive social and environmental responsibility in the IT space was in focus when IT buyers, manufacturers and other stakeholders gathered in Stockholm on November 11 at TCO Development’s inaugural Sustainable IT Summit.